hashicorp/packer/.github/CONTRIBUTING.md

 export PATH=$PATH:$GOPATH/bin
 ```

+## Setting up Packer for dev

-3. Download the Packer source (and its dependencies) by running
+1. Download the Packer source (and its dependencies) by running
    `go get github.com/hashicorp/packer`.
 This will download the Packer source to
    `$GOPATH/src/github.com/hashicorp/packer`.

-4. When working on Packer, first `cd $GOPATH/src/github.com/hashicorp/packer`
+2. When working on Packer, first `cd $GOPATH/src/github.com/hashicorp/packer`
    so you can run `make` and easily access other files.
 Run `make help` to get
    information about make targets.

-5. Make your changes to the Packer source.
+3. Make your changes to the Packer source.
 You can run `make` in
    `$GOPATH/src/github.com/hashicorp/packer` to run tests and build the Packer
    binary.
 Any compilation errors will be shown when the binaries are
    rebuilding.
 If you don't have `make` you can simply run
    `go build -o bin/packer .` from the project root.

-6. After running building Packer successfully, use
+4. After running building Packer successfully, use
    `$GOPATH/src/github.com/hashicorp/packer/bin/packer` to build a machine and
    verify your changes work.
 For instance:
    `$GOPATH/src/github.com/hashicorp/packer/bin/packer build template.json`.

-7. If everything works well and the tests pass, run `go fmt` on your code before
+5. If everything works well and the tests pass, run `go fmt` on your code before
    submitting a pull-request.

 ### Opening an Pull Request